Prepared for DigitalOcean by Cloud Spectator LLC

 Write speed, no matter the drive type or configuration, has always been a technology challenge.
 The following summary observations were gleaned from the analysis.
-Compute-optimized VMs are displayed in solid colors, while the standard VMs are shown in pattern fills.
+Compute-optimized VMs are displayed in solid colors, while the Basic VMs are shown in pattern fills.

 Figure 15.1 - Write Price-Performance

 In summary, DigitalOcean provides excellent storage price-performance for both read and write for all VM configurations tested, regardless of machine classification or size.